TomosRich/PLIF-Processing/paper.md

 # Statement of need

 The uses of experimental concentration measurements in a fluid flow are extensive.
 Being able to acquire accurate experimental data has proven useful in the study of urban flows (Lim2022)(Karra2017), and in the study of turbulent jets (Milton-McGurk2020).
 PLIF measurements have also been taken across various forms of roughness (Djenidi2008), and within boundary layers (Tomas2017).
-When attempting to map dispersion in an entire flow it is valuable to capture dispersive data in entire planes.
+When attempting to map dispersion in an entire flow it is valuable to capture dispersive data in full planes.

 ![A diagram of a PLIF experimental setup. \label{diagramexpl}](PLIF_diagram.png)